ZixiQu/URLShortner/readme.md

 # CSC409 A1 Report

+credit to [Bob](https://github.com/mossony) and [Alex](https://github.com/JinyanYi) for co-design and coding with me.

+This is a project that implements Orchestration, Fault tolerance, Horizontal Scalability, Disaster Recovery, Consistency, Availability.

 The project is consist of 3 main parts

 - URLShortner.java (will refer as host server below)